-Tomato Sauce is by far the most common mother sauce used worldwide.
+Tomato Sauce (aka Ketchup sauce) is by far the most common mother sauce used worldwide.
 Most people probably have no clue it is one of the French mother sauces.

 The main ingredient in this sauce is … You guessed it; TOMATOES!
 Due to their popularity, its recipe varies slightly through the world’s different cultures over the years.

-For example, traditionalists start with a roux, then add the tomatoes, let the sauce reduce down, and add spices to taste.
-You can also do it the Italian way, ditch the roux and just let the tomatoes reduce and thicken over low to medium heat.
+For example, traditionalists start with a roux, add the tomatoes, let the sauce reduce, and add spices to taste.
+You can also do it the Italian way, ditch the roux, and let the tomatoes reduce and thicken over low to medium heat.

 Tomatoes get their red color from lycopene.
 As a tomato ripens, the color changes from green to yellow, then red.
 The tomato’s red color is due to a red substance called lycopene, which is excellent at fighting cancerous cells.